Round Bottom Background

 Using Discovery

 The produced discovery is also useful in that it is the “freshest” evidence that will be produced.
 This is because it comes closer to the occurrence, meaning memories are better and scenes are as they were on the date in question.
-Thus, even though this “round” of discovery is relatively limited in scope, it can give experienced legal counsel a strong impression of how the case will look at trial.
+Thus, even though this “first round” of discovery is relatively limited in scope, it can give experienced legal counsel a strong impression of how the case will look at trial.

 Illegally Obtained Evidence

 Thus, this early discovery is also a good opportunity for defense counsel to trace evidence back through the investigation.
 If any police misconduct is found, a large portion—if not all—of the evidence that was found from that misconduct will be suppressed.
-However, the longer this chain of evidence grows, the less likely a court is to suppress all evidence it is uncovering.
+However, the longer this chain of evidence grows, the less likely a court is to suppress all resulting evidence.
 This makes initial discovery a crucial time to cut off these chains of illegal evidence before they branch out too far.
 For example, imagine a defendant is arrested without probable cause.
 The officers pat down the defendant and find an envelope containing marijuana.
 Also in the envelope is a note discussing prices and quantities of marijuana with a phone number.
 The police may use that phone number to contact defendant’s supplier, and that supplier may make a deal by testifying about other illegal activities of defendant.
 All of this evidence is growing out of an illegal arrest and should be suppressed.
-However, the court will eventually find that the chain has grown too long to definitely say the illegal arrest is the sole reason police would have discovered a particular piece of evidence.
+However, the court will eventually find that the chain has grown too long to definitively say the illegal arrest is the sole reason police would have discovered a particular piece of evidence.
 This highlights the importance of stopping illegally obtained evidence as early as possible.

-The next step in the criminal case is , "Preliminary Examination" click the link for more information.
+The next step in the criminal case is Preliminary Examination.
+Click the link for more information.